bildgaul/CSCI485-PThreads/README.md

 Use make to compile the code.
-Then run ./threads to run the program without synchronization or ./plocks to run the program with Pthread Lock synchronization.
+Then run ./threads to run the program without synchronization, ./plocks to run the program with Pthread Lock synchronization, or ./tasLocks to run the program with Test-and-Set Lock synchronization.